Complete guide to becoming a scuba diving instructor

 Course Requirements:

-• Pass the IE
+• Pass the Instructor Examination (IE)

 The price for each certification will depend on the dive shop you work with and additional factors like gear rental and travel.
 To learn more about the costs of scuba diving lessons, see our article here.